Committee 2026

 Rebecca Darr is a property, commercial and estate planning lawyer and a partner at Pikes and Verekers lawyers in Sydney

-Rebecca Darr is a property, commercial and estate planning lawyer and a partner at Pikes and Verekers lawyers in Sydney.
-Her practice focuses on providing excellent service to private clients, corporations, developers and numerous local government Councils.
-She also provides estate planning and probate services for private clients and has a keen interest in elder law.
+Rebecca Darr is a partner at Mangioni Biggs + Co lawyers in Sydney and heads up their Property and Private Client department.
+Her practice focuses on providing excellent service in the fields of property and commercial transactions to private clients, business owners and developers.
+She also provides specialised estate planning and probate services, including disputed estate issues and has a keen interest in elder law.

-Rebecca is passionate about supporting women in the legal profession and continuing the work of the founders of the WLANSW.
+Rebecca is passionate about supporting women in the legal profession and continuing the work of the founders of the WLANSW, for whom she has profound respect and admiration.

-Outside of the law, Rebecca enjoys reading and crochet and as a mum of two teenagers, seems to spend most of her time as a taxi service!
+Outside of the law, Rebecca enjoys reading and crochet and as a mum of two teenagers, spends most of her time as a taxi service!